 John Peters has served as our Chief Insurance Officer since September 2016.
-Prior to joining Lemonade, during the period from 2011 to 2016, he served as the Executive Vice President of Commercial Insurance Operations and the Chief Underwriting and Product Officer, Regional Companies Group for Liberty Mutual Insurance in Boston.
-Mr. Peters also spent ten years at McKinsey & Company's global property-casualty insurance practice, serving in various roles including partner.
+Prior to joining Lemonade, he served as the Executive Vice President of Commercial Insurance Operations and the Chief Underwriting and Product Officer, Regional Companies Group for Liberty Mutual Insurance from 2011 to 2016.
+Mr. Peters also spent ten years with McKinsey & Company's global property-casualty insurance practice, serving in various roles including partner.
 He holds a Bachelor of Arts in Mathematics and German from Bowdoin College and is a former fellow of the Casualty Actuarial Society.